padusumilli/postfix-grok/README.md

 # postfix-grok

 Patterns for parsing postfix maillog using grok.
-The patterns are adopted from other sources like
+The patterns are adopted and modified to fix parsing issues from other sources like
 - http://blog.tinle.org/?p=459
 - https://github.com/whyscream/postfix-grok-patterns